 Students have a variety of avenues to communicate within the school, starting with their teachers and advisor.
 Although our teachers are very generous with their time, students should make an effort to set up meetings so that they may receive full attention.
 Our school counselor is also available to our students for whatever needs may arise.
-In administration, please reach out to the Deans of Students, your Grade-Level Chair, our College Counselor, or the Head of Middle and Upper School.
+In administration, please reach out to our College Counselor, or the Head of Upper School.